Cyberdad247/I-Creations/architecture.md

 ### 1. Frontend Layer

-- **Agent Designer UI**: React-based interface for creating and configuring agents
+- **Agent Visual Builder**: React-based interface for creating and configuring agents using a drag and drop method.
+- **Agent Sandbox**:
+  - It will provide a sandbox environment for testing agents in simulated environments.
+  - It will include pre-defined scenarios for different agent types (e.g. e-commerce chatbot, coding assistant).
+  - It will have browser based simulations for testing interactions.
+  - API endpoints will be available for programatic interactions.
+  - This component will integrate with the Agent Testing Playground for performance evaluation.
-- **Agent Testing Playground**: Interactive environment for testing agent behavior
+- **Agent Testing Playground**: Interactive environment for testing agent behavior.
+Now it will also support sandbox features and it will have real world test cases and metrics for performance evaluation.
 - **Monitoring Dashboard**: Real-time metrics and logs for deployed agents
 - **User Management Portal**: Account management and access control

 ### 2. Backend Layer
+- **Sandbox Environment Management**:
+  - This new service will manage the sandbox configuration, start and stop the sandbox, update the scenario and define the API endpoints.
   - **Agent Orchestration Service**: Manages agent lifecycle and execution
-- **Knowledge Base**: Stores agent configurations, templates, and shared resources
-- **Learning Engine**: Analyzes agent performance and suggests improvements
-- **Error Correction System**: Identifies and resolves issues in agent behavior
-- **Failsafe Controller**: Monitors agent operations and enforces safety constraints

 ### 3. Integration Layer